 This is a great book and a very emotional read, especially for anyone who has felt deep loss in their lives.
 I feel like I’m painting it as a sad book, and it’s not.
 It’s emotional, and if you’ve experienced loss, especially recently, it will hit home quite a bit.
 But, it is a very well-balanced story, ultimately one that is filled with hope, joy and love.

-*I received a copy of this book from Blogging for Books free of charge in exchange for my honest review.
+*I received a copy of this book free of charge from the publisher, in exchange for my honest review.